Papal renunciation: 11th century

 The first historically unquestionable papal renunciation is that of Benedict IX in 1045.
 Benedict had also previously been deposed by Sylvester III in 1044, and though he returned to take up the office again the next year, the Vatican considers Sylvester III to have been a legitimate pope in the intervening months (meaning that Benedict IX must be considered to have validly resigned by acquiescing to the deposition in 1044).
 Then, in 1045, having regained the papacy for a few months, in order to rid the church of the scandalous Benedict, Gregory VI gave Benedict "valuable possessions" to resign the papacy in his favour.
 Gregory himself resigned in 1046 because the arrangement he had entered into with Benedict could have been considered simony.
 Gregory was followed by Clement II, and when Clement died, Benedict IX returned to be elected to the papacy for a third time, only to resign yet again before dying in a monastery.
-He thus reigned as pope for three non-consecutive terms, and resigned (or was deposed) three separate times.
+He was thus pope for three non-consecutive periods of time, and either resigned or was deposed three times.